- Learn

 - and more.

-- Invite them to have a conversation on their terms.
+- Extend an invitation for a conversation on their terms.

-Modern networking is to build connections and relationships before you need them.
-Then, you can position them as a resource before they need to buy.
+The essence of modern networking is fostering connections and relationships before you require them.
+You'll be able to position your connections as resources before they need to make a purchase.

-This doesn't replace your existing outreach efforts but adds to them.
-In addition, it complements your other channels so you can engage with your prospects, clients, and partners.
+This doesn't replace your current outreach efforts but makes them feel better for you.
+It synergises with your other channels, enabling you to engage with your prospects, clients, and partners effectively.

-Suppose you'd like more knowledge about social media for business.
-In that case, you can look at our detailed guide - and download our presentation about developing an effective social media plan for your company.
+By investing in your network now, you're setting yourself up for future success.
+Suppose you would like more insights into leveraging social media for business.
+In that case, you can browse our comprehensive guide and download our presentation on developing an effective social media strategy for your company.

 Keep updated on thoughts, facts and knowledge!